-It’s possible to lose consciousness only temporarily, and then wake up.
+It’s possible to lose consciousness only temporarily and then wake up.
 When this happens, you think you’ve simply fainted.
-But with VFib or sudden cardiac arrest, you won’t wake up — and unless someone restores normal heart rhythm with an automated external debrillator (AED), you’ll die within 10 minutes.
+But with VFib or sudden cardiac arrest, you won’t wake up — and unless someone restores normal heart rhythm with an automated external defibrillator (AED), you’ll die within 10 minutes.

-Sudden cardiac arrest is fatal 95 percent of the time.
+Sudden cardiac arrest is fatal 95% of the time.
 It’s the most common single cause of death in our country.
 So it’s vital to know whether you have any of these risk factors for it:

 If you do have any of these risk factors, tell your cardiologist promptly about these fainting spells.
 He will test your heart’s electrical system with an electrocardiogram in the office.